nodejs/node-gyp/README.md

 You will also need to install:

-NOTE: node-gyp is compatible with Python 2.7 and 3.7 but node itself is not yet compatible with Python 3.
+NOTE: node-gyp is compatible with Python v2.7, v3.5, v3.6, or v3.7 but node itself is not yet compatible with Python 3.

 ### On Unix

-   * `Python v2.7 or v3.7` (v3.5 and 3.6 may work but are not currently tested)
+   * `Python v2.7, v3.5, v3.6, or v3.7`
    * `make`
    * A proper C/C++ compiler toolchain, like [GCC](https://gcc.gnu.org)

 ### On macOS

-   * `Python v2.7 or v3.7` (v3.5 and 3.6 may work but are not currently tested)
+   * `Python v2.7, v3.5, v3.6, or v3.7`
    * [Xcode](https://developer.apple.com/xcode/download/)
      * You also need to install the `XCode Command Line Tools` by running `xcode-select --install`.
 Alternatively, if you already have the full Xcode installed, you can find them under the menu `Xcode -> Open Developer Tool -> More Developer Tools...`.
 This step will install `clang`, `clang++`, and `make`.

 ### On Windows

-Install the current version of Python from the [Microsoft Store package](https://docs.python.org/3.7/using/windows.html#the-microsoft-store-package).
+Install the current version of Python from the [Microsoft Store package](https://docs.python.org/3/using/windows.html#the-microsoft-store-package).

 #### Option 1